skypjack/entt/docs/entity.md

 When it comes to using an entity-component system, the tradeoff is usually between performance and memory usage.
 The faster it is, the more memory it uses.
-However, slightly worse performance along non-critical paths are the right price to pay to reduce memory usage and I've always wondered why this kind of tools do not leave me the choice.<br/>
+Even worse, some approaches tend to heavily affect other functionalities like the construction and destruction of components to favor iterations, even when it isn't strictly required.
+In fact, slightly worse performance along non-critical paths are the right price to pay to reduce memory usage and have overall better perfomance sometimes and I've always wondered why this kind of tools do not leave me the choice.<br/>
 `EnTT` follows a completely different approach.
-It squeezes the best from the basic data structures and gives users the possibility to pay more for higher performance where needed.<br/>
+It gets the best out from the basic data structures and gives users the possibility to pay more for higher performance where needed.<br/>
 The disadvantage of this approach is that users need to know the systems they